ugonnaagwu/practicechangeremote/Week 2/[ENG2.3] To Do sample app.md

 - Go to your own repositories under your Github account.
 The forked repo should appear there.
 - Use `git clone` to clone this git repo to your personal machine.

-Note: You specifically want the `todo-via-functions` folder, not any other todo folders
+Note: You specifically want the `todos-via-functions` folder, not any other todo folders

 _Credit where credit is due:_ this code sample originally came from the [ReactJS – Todo List with Class Components by Ivy Barish](https://fullstacksoup.blog/2020/08/25/reactjs-todo-list-with-class-components/).
 You may find it helpful to read through that blog post / tutorial as well, although do be aware that a couple of things have been changed in the code that we're using here.